meks-0202/certified-gcp-cloud-engineer/01-fundamentals/storage.md

 - Cloud SQL can replicate data between multiple zones with automatic failover
 - It provides on-demand and scheduled backups
 - It can scale vertically and horizontally (with read replicas)
+- Cloud SQL is more suited for structured data in online transaction processing, not for large-scale time-series data.

 ## Cloud Spanner